 Feature Video: Chef Kamal Making The Garlic Sauce

 Chef Kamal is a Lebanese American Chef and food blogger with some amazing recipes.
-I recommend checking his video blog.
+I recommend checking his book on Traditional Lebanese Cuisine.
 Below we feature his video of making this Lebanese garlic paste and I love how he simplified the process and broke it down in very simple and easy steps.
 Check out his video below:

 Now a side note that I heard in Chef Kamal’s video, and which I’ve also heard from many other food bloggers and chefs, and I used to also believe it myself too… There is a belief that if the ingredients are contaminated with water, the sauce will break.
 However after I’ve researched the process of emulsification, and watched the above two videos from Harvard and Stella Culinary, I’m not sure that this is fully accurate anymore.
 The nature of the process of emulsification is that it needs water molecules to bind the oil molecules.
 Water is a must.
 Garlic naturally has water, just like all veggies, and lemon juice also has water.
 So when we add garlic and lemon juice during the process, we’re practically adding water.
 In fact, the Harvard video shows the Spanish Chef making Aioli (similar to our garlic sauce) with water droplets, instead of lemon juice.
 I’ve also tried that at home and got a successful fluffy garlic paste with using water (and adding the lemon juice at the end).

 So what we need to be careful about then are the ratios of oil to water: if you have too much oil, it breaks, and if you have too much water (or lemon juice), it breaks just like Chef Kamal noted.
 The ratio must be respected and for those who like to geek it out here is a nice guide below from Stella Culinary on the ratios (look for the 2nd row, Mayonnaise & Aioli):